Lightning-AI/pytorch-lightning/README.md

 ![PT to PL](docs/source/_images/mnist_imgs/pt_to_pl.jpg)

 The LightningModule defines a *system* such as seq-2-seq, GAN, etc...
-It can ALSO define a simple classifier such as the example below.
+It can ALSO define a simple classifier.

 In summary, you: